-Chetty, Friedman, and Rockoff (2014a, 2014b) study value-added (VA) measures of teacher effectiveness.
-CFR (2014a) exploits teacher switching as a quasi-experiment, concluding that student sorting creates negligible bias in VA scores.
-CFR (2014b) finds VA scores are useful proxies for teachers' effects on students' long-run outcomes.
-I successfully reproduce each in North Carolina data.
-But I find that the quasi-experiment is invalid, as teacher switching is correlated with changes in student preparedness.
-Adjusting for this, I find moderate bias in VA scores, perhaps 10-35% as large, in variance terms, as teachers' causal effects.
-Long-run results are sensitive to controls and cannot support strong conclusions.
+Chetty, Friedman, and Rockoff (2014a and 2014b) study value-added (VA) measures of teacher effectiveness.
+Exploiting teacher switches as a sort of quasi-experiment, the first paper investigates potential bias from student sorting to teachers, and concludes that any such bias is negligible.
+The second paper finds that VA scores are useful proxies for teachers' effects on students' long-run outcomes.
+I successfully reproduce both sets of analyses and results in data from North Carolina.
+But I find that teacher switching is correlated with changes in student preparedness, leading quasi-experimental estimates to understate bias in VA scores.
+Estimates that adjust for this indicate moderate bias.
+The long-run effects results are sensitive to controls and cannot support strong conclusions.